mattsilber/imageloader/readme.md

 # Usage

 This was originally written several years ago as an included lazy loader for downloading/caching images, but then evolved to allow the chaining of adjustments on the underlying Bitmap (what I call an ImageFilter).
-Let's say, for instance, I want to download my Facebook profile picture, throw a blur on top, overlay a dark-transparent color, and then throw it into an ImageView, but fade in for a duration of 150ms.
+Let's say, for instance, I want to download your Facebook profile picture, throw a blur on top, overlay a dark-transparent color, and then throw it into an ImageView, but fade in for a duration of 150ms.
 Well, you could actually do all of that pretty easily:

 ```
     new ImageRequest<ImageView>(context)